alan-turing-institute/CleverCSV/docs/README.rst

 .. code-block:: python

-   # importing this way makes it easy to port existing code to CleverCsv
+   # importing this way makes it easy to port existing code to CleverCSV!
    import clevercsv as csv

    with open("data.csv", "r", newline="") as fp: